evancasey/cs158-machine-learning/README.md

 CS158: Machine Learning
 ==================

-A collection of problem set solutions for CS158: Machine Learning.
+A collection of problem set solutions for CS158: Machine Learning taken at Harvey Mudd College in Fall 2013.

 Topics include: